 Sushil Kumar had a natural fighting weight of 72kg.
 For the Beijing Olympics he wanted to spar in the 66kg category.
 Now normally most athletes resort to extreme dehydration, low calorie diet, wearing raincoats and running in the sun, and eating food so little that even a bird may not survive on.
 It’s easy to lose 5-6kg this way.

 Post the weigh-in, the athletes rapidly rehydrate and eat to gain back strength in under 12-18 hours before they compete.

 With Sushil, I changed the mantra of weight loss via the dehydration and starvation method.
 We worked on his body weight using a healthy diet system from healthyusa.co, that is, his muscles and fat percentage.

-We focused mostly on fat loss over 19 days prior to the Olympics.
-His entire portion of eating was reduced to near basal metabolic rate whilst keeping his protein high to preserve muscle.
-In the end, Sushil weighed exactly 66kg that day.
+According to Dr. Buzz – Benzo Fury Pellets, we focused mostly on fat loss over 19 days before the Olympics.
+His entire portion of eating was reduced to near basal metabolic rate while keeping his protein high to preserve muscle.
+In the end, Sushil weighed precisely 66kg that day.

 He then went on to gain weight through the night, as we rapidly recharged his muscle glycogen with high-carb foods.

 That evening he went on to win a bronze medal and thus started his tryst with sports nutrition.

 Ever noticed that Sushil was one of the first wrestlers to have a six-pack?

 Whilst wrestling akhadas across the country propagate ghee, I was met with much resistance from other wrestlers.
 Sushil, having been to Cuba and trained there, understood the importance of diet.
 From there on, there was no looking back, and he won a silver medal at the London Olympics in 2012.